-This was a time when conventional weapons such as swords, axes and bows were still in use but were increasingly being replaced by more modern gunpowder weapons.
+This was a time when conventional weapons such as swords, axes, and bows were still in use but were increasingly being replaced by more modern gunpowder weapons.
 Therefore, the cache of weaponry used by the English troops during the Tudor era often included both types of weapons.

-A caltrop was a small spike which could be attached to a long pole of up to 18 feet long and could be used to attack a knight from a safe distance, in history the caltrop was also used to injure the hooves of horses by spreading them across large areas of the ground with the spikes facing upwards.
+A caltrop was a small spike that could be attached to a long pole of up to 18 feet long and could be used to attack a knight from a safe distance, in history the caltrop was also used to injure the hooves of horses by spreading them across large areas of the ground with the spikes facing upwards.

 A variety of swords were used by the Englishmen during the Tudor period.
-These included the cutting sword, the broadsword and the rapier.
+These included the cutting sword, the broadsword, and the rapier.
 The cutting sword was useful in the medieval period but was less effective on the battlefield by the time the Tudor era began.

 It was consequently replaced by the rapier which was sleeker and was adopted from Spain.
 The rapier was also used by English noblemen to test their skills at fencing which had become a popular sport during the Tudor period.
 It was common for the noblemen to wear their rapier along with the civilian dress, usually as a part of the clothing.